 This site often talks about doing things that require special tools.
 I wanted to create a page that will show you in detail exactly what you may need for pretty much every project on this site.
 I also wanted to point out that you often don’t need fancy or expensive tools: All of my original mods were done with cheap, old tools, but they still got the job done just fine.
-Other than items specific to each mod, here’s everything else you may need:
+Other than items specific to each mod, this page has everything else you may need.

 The first thing I always suggest is getting the “Game Tools” that open the screws found in cartridge-based games, as well as console’s from Nintendo.
 All three of these tools will cost under $20 (including shipping) and are totally worth it: